donatolab/biozentrum_block_course/Day_1/README.md

 4. Now we have to find the notebook (or code) that we want to run.
 So we click on the "notebooks/" folder and then on the Binarize_Suite2p notebook.

 5. Next, we are ready to try and run our first cell of code.
 We click on the top most "cell" and then in the "run" (triangle) button at top of the notebook.

-6. Install missing packages using pip.
+But, we get our first crash!
+Congratulations! ... and don't worry, crashes are part of coding life :)

+6. Python is telling us that it does not know the name of some of our requested packages.
+This usually means we forgot to install them.
+So, we next install missing packages using pip.
 We type in "pip install PACKAGE" and the pip package manager finds the package for us and installs it.

 `!pip install matplotlib`
 `!pip install scipy`